- Mia Riverton Alpert AB '99 | Founder

-A native of Northern California, Dona Le currently serves as Executive Director of Harvardwood.
-She co-founded the Chicago chapter of Harvardwood in 2012 before relocating to Los Angeles, and she has been a volunteer writer of Harvardwood Highlights' Member Profiles since 2009.
-Le is also the Co-Founder and Executive Director of Sibia Group LLC, which offers online education-based services.
-She graduated from Harvard College in 2005 as a dual concentrator in Germanic Languages & Literatures and Music (Recommended for High Honors), and later earned an M. Phil with Distinction (Highest Honors) in Literature from Trinity College Dublin in 2009.
+A native of Northern California, Dona Le is a screenwriter and currently serves as Executive Director of Harvardwood.
+Dona is also the Founder-Owner of Sibia Group LLC, which offers online admissions consulting and editing/proofreading services.
+She graduated from Harvard College in 2005 as a dual concentrator in Germanic Languages & Literatures and Music and later earned an M. Phil with Distinction in Literature from Trinity College Dublin.

 Gene Pao is a 15 year veteran in the entertainment industry.
 After graduating Harvard Business School in 1997, he joined the Boston-based agency Strategic Interactive Group (now Digitas).
 In 1998, Gene moved to LA to help start up Viant's LA office, where he also developed business and marketing strategies for entertainment companies, including Columbia Tristar Home Video, Sony Pictures Entertainment, and Sputnik7 (music video website co-founded by MTV's Les Garland).
 In 1999, Gene joined MusicNow, which later became Firstlook.com, one of the first companies to use streaming media to promote music, movies, video games, and television shows.